-CANU NEAR GERMANTOWN, 5TH REGT.
-S. C. V., SRD BRIGADE, SEPT.
-16, 1861 DEAR TRIMMIER :- I have but a few moments were unanimously zdopted:
+CAMH NEAR GERMANTOWN, 5TH REGT. } 8.
+C. V., 3ED BRIGADE, SEPT.
+16, 1861 DEAR TRIMMIER :- 1 have but a few moments were unanimously adopted;

-Resolved, That the thanks of the Soldiers Aid and Relief Association, and als: the ladies of the town of Spartanburg, for their liberal donations of blankets, testaments, tracts, &c., which have contributed so much to our comfort and large and for the prompt manner in which day in good health.
+Resolved, That the thanks of the Soldiers Aid and Relief Association, and also the ladies of the town of Spartanburg, for their liberal donason, who leaves for home on furlough for a of our Regiment is gradually improving .-Our friend, Capt.
+H. H. Durant, with other friends from home reached our camp yester day in good health.
 We, as well as the entire Regiment, were glad to meet and welcome him back to the important duties of his office.
 He brings a bountiful and liberal supply of clothing, and other articles from the good, kind and truly patriotic ladies and citizens of our District.
 Were we now to attempt to do justice to the goodness, patriotism or kindness of the truly worthy, and ever to be remembered ladies of the town and district of Spartanburg. we should entirely fail, both for want of time or words, the one hundredth part that they so richly merit.

 On Wednesday last, the gallant Col. Stewart made a bold and dashing attack on the enemy at Lewensville, about three miles from Chain Bridge.
-He had but a small force of cavalry and infantry, and two of light artillery.
-The enemy had a large force both of infantry and cavalry, and eight pieces of artillery, completely routing them, and taking possession of their position, killing & considerable number, and taking some prisoners.
+He had but a small force of osvalry and infantry, and two of light artillery.
+The enemy had a large force both of infantry and cavalry, and eight pieces of artillery, completely routing them, and taking possession of their position, killing a considerable number. and taking some prisoners.